 A lot of people feel like this including me on a lot of days.
 The truth is, I don’t always enjoy exercising.
 Some days I would rather do just about anything else.
-But, I try to do it anyway because I know it is good for me and a good example for my daughters.
+But, I try to do it anyway because I know it’s good for me and a good example for my daughters.
 Sometimes we have to do things we don’t want to do because it is the right thing to do.
-Our kids don’t like to pick up their toys, but we make them do it anyway because it is the right things to do.
+Our kids don’t like to pick up their toys, but we make them do it anyway because it’s the right thing to do.

 Don’t get me wrong…

-I am not at all trying to indicate that fitness, our looks, or outer-beauty, however you want to say it, is the most important thing.
+I am not at all trying to indicate that fitness, our looks, or outer-beauty (however you want to say it) are the most important thing.
 Because it’s not.
 Much more important than physical health is your character and the way you behave as a person, but that shouldn’t be used as an excuse to neglect your health.

 Everyone has different medical issues and it’s important to speak with a healthcare professional before jumping into your own program.
 If you have questions and wonder if you are exercising the right way, I would encourage you to make an appointment with a local trainer.
 I was surprised when I met with a trainer for the first time after years of exercising at home, how many things I was doing incorrectly by just a little bit.
 But, what a big difference it made when I did it the right way.